Accountant General’s 60th Birthday Celebration and the Elephant in the Room

 ALSO READ: Senate to confirm Prof Yakubu as INEC Chairman next week

-This is because the technology infrastructure on which the TSA operates is to provide real time insight into outbound and inbound payments..
-This has underlined the need for a massive training program that will cut across not only the Accountant-General’s office but across all agencies of government involved in the implementation of the TSA.
+There have also been endless squabbles on the suitability of the IPPIS software procured and implemented by the OGAF to meet the needs of universities.
+The same goes for the GIFMIS accounting software which as at today and after spending millions of dollars for the foreign software and foreign consultants has delivered less than expected.

-The analysis above indicates that the actions of whoever sits in the office of the Accountant-General has significant influence on how the TSA contimues to be implemented and managed.
-This is why Nigerians must be really concerned about who occupies this important position.
+After five years in the saddle, one would have expected that Idris would come out shining with all of these technology initiatives without excuses.

-As Idris clocks the honourable age of 60, several questions beg for answers.
-Why is the public, including the media, not asking when he will retire according to the statutory provisions for civil servants, whereas the same issues came up during the former Auditor-General’s 60th birthday?
+he analysis above indicates that the actions of whoever sits in the office of the Accountant-General has significant implication for how the financial affairs of the country is managed using modern technology tools, This is why Nigerians must be really concerned about who occupies this important position.